LocalJoost/LocalJoost.github.io/_posts/2022-09-28-MagSafe-your-HoloLens.markdown

 ![](/assets/2022-09-28-MagSafe-your-HoloLens/magsafe.gif)

 Using something like this, which come at a price of about 0.5% of an actual HoloLens, can help a developer save time, hassle and most importantly: keep the device safe and most likely in a better state, even under heavy develop/deploy/test use.
 I highly recommend it, I thought it important enough to merit a separate blog post.
 I would recommend going for one (like this) with a high data throughput.
-If you are only using the HoloLens in production or for demo purposes. a bit cheaper device may work as well, but compared to the list price of a HoloLens this is penny shaving anyway.
+If you are only using the HoloLens running production apps or for demo purposes, a bit cheaper device may work as well, but compared to the list price of a HoloLens this is penny shaving anyway.

-Once again thanks to [Kevin Kassulke](https://www.linkedin.com/in/kerwink/) for this awesome tip!
+Once again thanks to [Kerwin Kassulke](https://www.linkedin.com/in/kerwink/) for this awesome tip!